MaksymKhanin/Hexagonal-Architecture/ReadMe.txt

 }

 6) All tests pass!
 Ncrunch test may not be shomn in NCrunch explorer!
 But in Test explorer is shown well.
+7) In ReadModel you by default is used Azure Function Listener.
+But also there is custom Azure Service Bus Listener.
+   So you can opt between them.
+I fyou want to use custom listener, you need to reference its dependencies from Startup.cs and call its methods respectively.